averycrespi/yolk/README.md

 #### Efficiency

-YOLOL chips are slow and have a limited amount of space.
+Yolol chips are slow and have a limited amount of space.

 Yolk aggressively optimizes your code to make it faster and smaller.